Colorado blue spruce and green spruce

 Should I use an anti-desiccant spray such as wilt proof for winter protection?
 Elevation 10,000 feet.
 Mount Crested Butte

-Gunnison County Colorado spruce
+Gunnison County Colorado

 Thanks for your question about protecting your spruce trees.
 Here's what Horticultural Agent Alison O, a said a couple of years ago: